MathWorks-Teaching-Resources/Convolution-Digital-Signal-Processing/README.md

 <img src = "https://user-images.githubusercontent.com/81376570/121351459-cc9a2c80-c8f9-11eb-817c-3b9ba4ae21b7.gif" height = "300">

 The instructions inside the live scripts will guide you through the activities and exercises.
 Get started with each live script by running it one section at a time.
-To stop running the script or a section midway (for example, when an animation is in progress), use the Stop button in the RUN section of the Live Editor tab in the MATLAB toolstrip.
+To stop running the script or a section midway (for example, when an animation is in progress), use the **Stop** button in the **Run*** section of the **Live Editor** tab in the MATLAB toolstrip.

 ## Suggested Prework ##
 [MATLAB Onramp](https://www.mathworks.com/learn/tutorials/matlab-onramp.html) – a free two-hour introductory tutorial to learn the essentials of MATLAB®.